Rohansingh0795/Deep_fake_detection-DFDC-/README.md

 ## Repository overview

-This repository collects code, notebooks, data-preprocessing scripts, and LaTeX sources related to Rohan Singh's published and in-progress research work, including but not limited to:
+This repository collects code, notebooks, data-preprocessing scripts related to Rohan Singh's published and in-progress research work, including but not limited to:

 - Deepfake detection experiments
 - Supporting datasets, evaluation scripts, and experiment logs